majianjia/nnom/examples/keyword_spotting/README.md

 The Audio format in the example is `16bit, 16kHz, 1CH`

 ## MFCC

-I would suggest you google/baidu to have further understanding of the MFCC.
+I would suggest to google/baidu for more info of the MFCC.

-The short explanation, is it takes voice input (1D, time-sequence data) and generate a image (2D) using mel[ody] scale.
+The short explanation is it takes voice input (1D, time-sequence data) and generate a image (2D) using mel[ody] scale.
 What make it different from simple FFT is it also scales the frequency in order to match more closely what the human ear can hear.

 In this example, the windows size is `31.25ms` which is `512 point at 16kHz`.
-The windows over lapping is `50%` or `16.125ms`.
+The windows over lapping is `50%` or the moving step is `16.125ms`.
 Filter band number `26`, filter band low frequency `20Hz`, filter band high frequency  `4000`.

 You should be familiar with the above parameters if you have checked any MFCC tutorials.
 If you haven't, it doesn't matter, just leave them as they were.